Behavioral Strategies for ADHD

 The Pomodoro Technique

 Procrastination is a common overlap with anxiety disorders and ADHD—procrastination is a personal satan for someone with ADHD.
 We’ve seen careers, marriages, finances, and college experiences ruined because of procrastination.
 Do your absolute best to avoid it!
 The Pomodoro Technique can help you improve your time management skills and stop putting things off.
-If you just commit to starting what you’re avoiding, then you’ve already on your way!
+If you commit to starting what you’re avoiding, you’re already on your way!

 The Pomodoro Technique offers techniques to help you complete tasks that the typical ADHD person has been putting off.
 Click here for more information.